 15 Sustainable Christmas Gift Ideas + Zero Waste Wrappings

-So we're nearing the end of December and you're probably gettin all cosy for a Christmas get-together.
+So we're nearing the end of December and you're probably gettin all set up for some cosy Christmas get-togethers.

-Now if you're like me, you want to gift the people you love and appreciate something that is valuable for them, but that is sustainable and friendly for the planet as well.
+If you're like me, you want to gift the people you love and appreciate something that is valuable to them, but at the same time friendly for the planet as well.

-And no, eco-friendly gifts aren't necessarily more expensive.
-Sustainable and ethical gifts can be cheap, easy to find or quick to make too!
+Eco-friendly gifts aren't necessarily more expensive.
+Sustainable and ethical gifts can be affordable, easy to find and quick to put together too.

 For your inspiration I put together this list of 15 sustainable christmas gift ideas, from homemade vegan chocolates to inspiring audiobooks and selfcare products.

-We'll wrap things up with 7 zero-waste gift wrapping ideas.
+And we'll wrap things up — hehe — with 7 zero-waste gift wrapping ideas.

 Who doesn't love granola?
 Give this to your granola-loving relatives as an attentive and delicious gift.
 This grain-free granola from Minimalist Baker looks absolutely divine!

-Herbs are wonderful and everyone uses them, so they make an ideal low-budget but high-value gift for anyone.
-Put them into a nice little container so your friend can reuse that as well.
+Herbs are wonderful and everyone uses them, so they make an ideal low-budget but high-value gift.
+Present in a nice little container so your friend can reuse that as well.

 If you have a herb garden, you probably have more than plenty herbs for your own use.
 So why not dry some extra to give away this Christmas?
 Herbs are a wonderful source of healing phytonutrients.
 By gifting them to a friend, you show them that you care about their health and wellbeing.